 Home Remedy for Scratched Eyeglasses

 If a scratch does occur, you may wonder whether there is a home remedy for scratched eyeglasses.
 Unfortunately, there are relatively few true home remedies.
 Nothing in your kitchen cabinets or your medicine cabinet is going to take care of removing scratches from glass, but it is possible to buff scratches on eyeglasses made from plastic or polycarbonate lenses using a homemade glass scratch remover made from white vinegar and dry mustard.

-You may, however, be able to repair the damage to your glasses yourself by purchasing and using a polishing kit.
+You may be able to repair the damage to your glasses yourself by purchasing and using a polishing kit.
 Kits are normally available in eyeglass or sunglasses stores and you may even be able to purchase one at your local drugstore.
 Kits can be purchased online as well.

 Using a kit to repair scratches in your lenses is appropriate for lighter scratches that are a result of everyday glasses use.
 Using the kit will clean the glasses and fill in the scratches so they're unnoticeable.
 The kit will typically come with some form of polish and buffing materials and is used by applying the polish to the lenses, then buffing the polish away.
 It should be noted that this method isn't suitable for lenses coated with anti-scratch material or sunglasses.